Welcome to the Year of the Dragon!

 To celebrate this years Black Dragon containing the Water Element, I made Pixie's hand print blue with blue accents.
 She has the water essence like her mommy so I tend to most of her prints with a little blue in there somewhere.

-This is one hand print that you really want your child to have a fully spread out palm.
+hand print that you really want your child to have a fully spread out palm.
 Keeping in mind when you place the hand that the thumb and pinkie fingers are going to have most of the details, make sure those are spread out the furthest.
 I do this by painting my fingers the same color as their hand and direct their fingers by holding them.
 Do it quick, the longer your hover working on placement the more time they have to get rigid, move fingers, try to pull away, or decide this isn't fun.
 This HAS to be FUN!

 I placed these on tiles.
 Tiles are extremely forgiving.
 Your print can be a mess and all you need is a damp cloth to clean up the "mistakes".
 Same for any media with a slick surface.
 I wanted to hang these and the tile keeps up better then paper unless your framing them.